Groundwater Guardian Protects a Precious Resource

 The Groundwater Foundation of Nebraska created a national program known as Groundwater Guardian.
 The purpose of the Groundwater Guardian program is to empower and educate individuals to protect the groundwater resource in their community.
 Local Groundwater guardian teams are formed to support and encourage the formation and maintenance of citizen lead groundwater programs.
 Groundwater Guardian teams educate businesses, the public, schoolteachers and students on important environmental issues that affect the quality of groundwater.
 Educational outreach is crucial to reducing pollution and creating a more environmentally conscious community.

-Steele Creek Groundwater Guardian communities.
+Mecklenburg County is designated as a Groundwater Guardian Community.
 Any interested individual can form a team as long as there is at least one representative from each of the following sectors: civic group and/or citizen, government, educator, business and/or agriculture.
 Once the four representatives have been named, the Groundwater Guardian team can plan their goals for the coming year.
 Learn, plan, act, designate and maintain - these are the five steps for organizing and maintaining a Groundwater Guardian team.
 With registration and a plan of action, the team is ready to educate and involve their community in groundwater protection.
 A national conference is held every fall to officially recognize the Groundwater Guardian teams.
 Each Groundwater Guardian team that has implemented their plan of action is designated a Groundwater Guardian Community for that year.
 The conference also serves to update members on national programs; networks local community programs and educates members on current topics pertaining to groundwater protection.